annie0sc/gdp_group4/IndividualContributions/Alekhya_IndividualContribution.md

 * We again had a zoom meeting with Dr.Badami on wednesday during class time.
 * We had a demo for the client presentation with the professor.
 * In which he asked us to filter more tasks in the google sheets as they were redundant.
 So we finished that and provided the client with final version.

 ![](https://github.com/annie0sc/gdp_group4/blob/master/Alekhya_jira/7(10).png?raw=true)

+* I also created tasks for sprint 2 as I'm dealing design data team but the jira board was not accessible for few days.
+This issue was taken to Dr.Badami and is resolved today.
+Soon we will be updating in the sprint 2.

 # Half Day 3
 October 9th, 2020